 However, if you don’t want to drive or worry about the GPS, booking a tour would definitely be a good option.
 They will take care of your trip, and organize your activities.

 You could also travel by taxi, but we wouldn’t recommend this option!
 Sometimes the taxi can be overpriced and hard to find, but if you are traveling in a group you can split the cost and you will arrive quickly.

 If you are traveling on a budget, taking a colectivo (a public bus) will be a nice idea.
 However, keep in mind that although the cost is low, there is not a timely schedule, and some of the colectivos don’t have air conditioning.

-TRAVEL TIP: If you’re searching a car to move around, after trying many renal cars and even being scammed – we can’t recommend you more to contact Renata from BGH Car Rental on Whatsapp and check their availability.
+TRAVEL TIP: If you’re searching a car to move around, after trying many renal cars and even being scammed – we can’t recommend you more to contact Virginia from BGH Car Rental on Whatsapp and check their availability.
 No need to have a credit card, incredible prices and full coverage insurance.
 You can thank us later 😉

 EXPLORING SURROUNDING AREAS OF CENOTE ESCONDIDO